-SAML - Security Assertion Markup Language SAML, developed by the Security Services Technical Committee of "Organization for the Advancement of Structured Information Standards" (OASIS), is an XML-based framework for exchanging user authentication, entitlement, and attribute information.
+SAML - Security Assertion Markup Language, developed by the Security Services Technical Committee of "The Organization for the Advancement of Structured Information Standards" (OASIS), is an XML-based framework for exchanging user authentication, entitlement, and attribute information.
 SAML is a derivative of XML.
-The purpose of SAML is to enable Single Sign-On for web applications across various domains.
+The purpose of SAML is to enable Single Sign-On for web applications across various domains and services.

 SAML Registration Process:

-The parameters required for SAML configuration includes:
+The parameters required for SAML configuration include:

 Login URL: All the Organization users will be re-directed for custom authentication.